AlonsoMtzAbascal/statarb-pairs-trading/README.md

   realistic costs for liquid names (~1–5 bps), because the strategy trades patiently (~120 round trips over nine years) rather than constantly.
-- **Flat sensitivity to the entry threshold** (Sharpe 1.14–1.46 across entries from 1.5σ to 2.5σ): a broad plateau, not a knife-edge fit.
+- **Flat sensitivity to the entry threshold** (Sharpe 1.14–1.46 across entries from 1.5σ to 2.5σ), a broad plateau, not a knife-edge fit.
-- **The Kalman `delta` exposes a genuine tradeoff.** Too large, and the hedge chases — and absorbs — the very mean-reversion signal it should leave intact;
+- **The Kalman `delta` exposes a genuine tradeoff.** Too large, and the hedge chases and absorbs the very mean-reversion signal it should leave intact.
-  the default sits in the stable region where the hedge tracks only slow structural drift.
+  The default sits in the stable region where the hedge tracks only slow structural drift.
 This is the bias/variance dial of the whole approach, shown explicitly rather than hidden.